-As a consequence of the size and composition of the Company's Board (comprising the Managing Director and three Non-Executive Directors, one of whom is based overseas) the Board does not have a stand-alone Risk Committee.
+As a consequence of the size and composition of the Company's Board, the Board does not have a stand-alone Risk Committee.
 However, the Company's Audit Committee (refer Section 4.1) has an important risk management and compliance function.
 The Audit Committee Charter may be viewed and downloaded from the Company's website.

-During the Reporting Period, the Audit Committee did not review the Company's risk management framework - this review is proposed to be undertaken shortly so that the Audit Committee can satisfy itself that the Company's risk management framework continues to be sound.
+During the Reporting Period, the Audit Committee reviewed the Company's risk management framework to ensure that it continues to be sound.